ibm-js/deliteful/docs/list/List.md

 The default one is `deliteful/list/ItemRenderer`, but a custom item renderer can be specified using the `itemRenderer` property of the list.

-A custom item renderer must extends `deliteful/list/ItemRenderer`.
+A custom item renderer must extend `deliteful/list/ItemRenderer`.
 It accesses the item to render in its `item` property.
-It must assign to its `renderNode` property the node in which the item is rendered .

-If the rendered item have actionable / keyboard navigable nodes, those are set using the `navindex` attribute, which behaves similarly to the standard `tabindex` attribute.
+If the rendered item has actionable / keyboard navigable nodes, those are set using the `navindex` attribute, which behaves similarly to the standard `tabindex` attribute.

 Here is an example of custom item renderer that illustrates these concepts: